markov/jenkins-maven-metadata-plugin/README.md

 ### Development workspace

 When starting the development Jenkins using `mvn hpi:run` and the _work_ directory containing the `JENKINS_HOME` doesn't already exist, the workspace will be created with some pre-configured test jobs for the plugin.
+The re-creation of the development workspace can be forced by deleting the _work_ directory before running `mvn hpi:run` - of course, all manual changes, as well as build histories will be lost then.

+If You're developing behind a proxy and/or a [Maven Repository Manager](https://maven.apache.org/repository-management.html), it may be useful to change the `repoBaseUrl` to the base URL of Your organisations repository manager.
+This can easily be achieved by setting the system property `dev.repoBaseUrl` when starting the development Jenkins for the first time (after the _work_ directory was deleted).
+You may just set the system property in Your `MAVEN_OPTS`...

 # Authors & Contributors